Kaisaan/DDS-Translation/README.md

 # Manual
 I am also interested in getting the manual translated.
 The best scan of the manual I could find is on [necretro.org](https://retrocdn.net/images/c/ca/Digital_Devil_Story_Megami_Tensei_PC88_Manual.pdf).

+# Contact
+You can contact me on Discord with the username `kaisaan` or you can join the [Classic Persona Modding](https://discord.gg/ahg9gegCcm) to see updates on this project in the [`#msx-megaten-telenet-translation`](https://discord.com/channels/934828922032504852/1137420237428494336) channel.

 # Credits
 Gabriulio - Translation<br>